Skip to content

 The biggest practical win is selective restore.

-iTunes forces a full device restore even if you only need contacts back, which means waiting 25-30 minutes and re-entering Wi-Fi passwords. iCareFone lets you cherry-pick what to pull from a backup in under 2 minutes, and you can preview the contents of each backup before committing, so you don’t accidentally restore an older version of your messages or contacts.
+iTunes forces a full device restore even if you only need contacts back, which means a long wait and re-entering Wi-Fi passwords. iCareFone lets you cherry-pick what to pull from a backup in a fraction of that time, and you can preview the contents of each backup before committing, so you don’t accidentally restore an older version of your messages or contacts.

 The downside: backups eat disk space because iCareFone keeps every snapshot.
-After 4 backups of our iPhone 15, we’d used 38 GB on the laptop.
+A few full backups of a 32 GB device can add up to tens of gigabytes on your computer.
 If you want to manage that, the app has a built-in tool to delete older backups, but you’ll need to be deliberate about it.

-For users who hit iPhone backup failed errors regularly, iCareFone’s resume-after-disconnect logic is the killer feature. iTunes restarts from zero.
-We confirmed by pulling the cable mid-backup.
+For users who hit iPhone backup failed errors regularly, iCareFone’s resume-after-disconnect logic is the killer feature.
+If the cable is pulled mid-backup, it picks up where it left off, while iTunes restarts from zero.

 #Pricing, licensing, and free trial limits